 Where ESG issues are non-financial (i.e. they do not pose a risk to the prospect of the financial success of the investment) the Trustees believe these should not drive investment decisions.
 The Trustees expect the Investment Manager, when exercising discretion in investment decision making, to consider non-financial factors only when all other financial factors have been considered and in such a circumstance the consideration of non-financial factors should not lead to a reduction in the efficiency of the investment.

 Voting rights

-The Trustees currently invest in pooled investment funds with Insight, and they acknowledge that this limits their ability to directly influence Insight.
+The Trustees invested in pooled investment funds solely with Insight during the period, and they acknowledge that this limits their ability to directly influence the Investment Manager.